 But this ligament can only handle so much stress or stretching.
 When that load becomes too much, tiny tears will form in the plantar fascia and the area will become inflamed.
 This causes the stab of pain in the heel.

-Plantar fasciitis can be brought on by athletic activities that put a lot of stress on the heel, such as ballet or distance running, long days on the feet, unsupportive shoes (For more, see “Slideshow: The Worst Shoes for Your Feet”), abnormally high or low arches or obesity, to name a few.
-(See “What is Plantar Fasciitis?” in the Resource Library for a more complete explanation of plantar fasciitis causes and practices aimed at prevention.)
+Plantar fasciitis can be brought on by athletic activities that put a lot of stress on the heel, such as ballet or distance running, long days on the feet, unsupportive shoes, abnormally high or low arches or obesity, to name a few.
+(See “What is Plantar Fasciitis?” in the Resource Library for a complete explanation of plantar fasciitis causes and practices aimed at prevention.)

 A go-to method for treating heel pain is a plantar fasciitis night splint.
 These splints hold the foot in a position that gently stretches the plantar fascia and the calf muscles while you sleep.
 This plantar fasciitis brace is lightweight and cool, which makes it the user more comfortable wearing it for extended periods of time, thereby speeding the healing process while easing pain.